 Dr. Katz is Chairman of the Medical Advisory Board of the Lupus Society of Illinois.
-He is also a member of the board of directors of the Lupus Research Institute and the Lupus Society of Illinois.
+He is also a member of the board of directors of the Lupus Society of Illinois.

 About Rheumatology Associates

 Rheumatology Associates, S.C., specializes in the diagnosis and treatment of lupus and rheumatoid arthritis.
 We also treat other rheumatic, autoimmune and related disorders such as fibromyalgia, ankylosing spondylitis, psoriatic arthritis, scleroderma, polymyositis and vasculitis.
-We also treat problems such as low back pain, neck pain, shoulder problems, carpal tunnel syndrome, and other muscle and joint disorders.
+We treat low back pain, neck pain, shoulder problems, carpal tunnel syndrome, and other muscle and joint disorders.